 Gryffin Warrior of DF & RP

-So, you're ready to enter the Elemental Championships!
-You have the element picked, the backstory worked out, maybe even a few attacks prepared, but you have no clue how to balance your abilities!
-Never fear, the Director is here!
-Here are some common mistakes/questions that I have seen during my time as EC Judge.
+So, you're ready to enter a tournament!
+You have the character name picked, the backstory worked out, maybe even a few attacks prepared, but you have no clue how to balance your abilities!
+Never fear, the AKs are here!
+Here are some common mistakes/questions that I have seen during my time running combat-style events.

-Before continuing: the EC's change slightly with every person who runs them.
+Before continuing: these events differ slightly with every person who runs them.
 My standards will not be the same as others, whether for balancing characters or for allowing certain abilities.
-Future directors may rework certain aspects entirely.
-Never be afraid to reach out directly to the current judge and ask them their opinions!
-Rules (and character balancing) are also different in the EC’s than they are in most other AEF forum roleplays, so please pay attention to director feedback.
-If you wish to see examples of prior well-balanced characters, I recommend looking at those who were selected as Paragons in previous years, but you may also approach the current judge with any questions you may have.
+Future directors/judges may rework certain aspects entirely.
+Never be afraid to reach out directly to the current director/judge and ask them their opinions!
+Rules (and character balancing) are also different in these events than they are in most other AEF forum role-plays, so please pay attention to feedback.
+If you wish to see examples of prior well-balanced characters, I recommend looking at those who were selected as Finalists in previous years, but you may also approach the current director/judge with any questions you may have.
 If you want to see balancing in-action, you can look at characters in previous years that have taken multiple iterations to get approval.

 Common Balancing Mistakes:

 1) My character can do everything!

 A character who is an expert in multiple categories (fighting skills, magical abilities, natural talents like speed/strength, etc.) is often too powerful just due to the sheer variety of options they can choose from.
 A good rule of thumb is to pick one (1) thing to excel at, 1-3 where they're average, and 1-2 where they completely suck or have no clue what they are doing.
 Limiting the range of use for abilities can bring out some of the best, and most fun, results as this forces you to use your character intelligently.
 Less is often more, since it requires ingenuity and creative adaptation, which is more interesting than having a built-in skill to handle every problem.